PragTob/measuree/README.md

 * Refresh for new data doesn't need to be immediate/automatic and a manual refresh is enough, hence no websocket updates were implemented
 * We do not need to account for special time zone shenanigans, such as the time zones in India being off by half an hour.
 * The metric of a given measurement does not change (---> we don't need to go and update the average cache for the old value)

+## Note-worthy
+* Too much noise in the graphs?
+Be mindful that you **can deactivate the display of certain metrics** by clicking on the list of metrics to the right!

 ## Decisions